 When Gadora first moved to Austin, I maneuvered my new city by mapping out consignment furniture stores and set sail.
 Navigating new (to me) boutiques, I rated them on a very serious four smiley-face scale.
 1 “=)” was given to mediocre stores of which I’d already seen enough and 4 happy faces were awarded shops with discerning taste—those I’d recommend to friends.
 On one such outing, Gadora and Paige the Wonder Wagon happened upon an empty building at the busy intersection of Mary and South 1st.

 Gadora has happily been off-line lately.
 Out of the country, actually.
 Just returned from Istanbul, not Constantinople*, where I spent a splendid week with the family.
-Beforehand I’d hurried through the packing, sure to include only the most essential wardrobe … Continue reading →

 Just as rotten wood cannot be used for pillars, so base people cannot become masters. ~ Chinese Proverb